Gabrielloufi/couchpie/README.md

 ## 📚 License

-MIT License.
+No License for now.
 Project does not redistribute Raspberry Pi OS images.

 ---